EmberHeartshine/RedHeart/README.md

 * `_meta.date`
 * `_meta.updatedBy`

-The `memberScore` field is intended for mode 2, but **must** be included.
-In mode 1, the score will read as "N/A" regardless of value and will not contribute to the total team score in the summary view.
+All other fields are required (including `memberScore` if using mode 1).

 As I work on this project more I plan to create a page that can generate valid JSON for the purposes of this tool, but that's very far in the future and may never happen.

 If you're unfamiliar with JSON, I recommend a generator such as [ObjGen](http://www.objgen.com/json) to help you out.

 ## Modes
 * **Mode 1** (`contestMode = 1;`) is recruitment mode; that is, the team's total score will be determined by the number of members on that team.
 This can be useful for individual events, such as blood donation or one-time volunteering opportunities.
+In mode 1, a member's score will read as "N/A" regardless of `memberScore` value and will not contribute to the total team score in the summary view.
 * **Mode 2** (`contestMode = 2;`) is score accrual mode; that is, the team's total score will be determined by the sum of each member's `memberScore` value.
 This is useful for events that can have multiple individual contributions, such as charity walks or food drives.

 ## Demo